altiSocke/cnc-medart/shopping-list.md

 Po: 104 W
 Type: Unipolar: This refers to the type of motor winding configuration, which is simpler to drive than bipolar motors but may have slightly lower performance.

-Total Power 3x: 34.84 W ()
+Total Power
-Po 3x = 312 W
+Po x 3 = 312 W
-Total Power 4x: 46.464 W
-Po 4x = 416 W
+Po x 4 = 416 W

-8 Pin Unipolar Driver? not a thing.
+8 Pin Unipolar Driver?
+Not a thing?
 Leadshines and other drivers are 4 lead configurations.

 8 to 4 lead configurations:
 [8 lead](https://www.pololu.com/docs/0J88/4)